lemonload/learnigit/readme.txt

-git is a version comctrol system git is free software
+git is a distribued version comctrol system git is free software